Aylmer Hunter-Weston: Egypt and Boer War

-World War I
+First World War

 A few weeks after the outbreak of the war in 1914, he led his brigade to France as part of 4th Division on the Western Front, including at the battles of Le Cateau and the Aisne, where he supervised his command from a motorbike (at a time when senior generals used cars and most other officers used horses).
 He "often appeared in the most surprising places" and his handling of the brigade was "skilful".
 His was the first British unit to cross the Aisne, on a damaged bridge.
 His bravery and determination marked him out for promotion.
 Hunter-Weston was one of the senior officers commanded to write regularly to the King to keep His Majesty informed of military developments.
-In October 1914 he was promoted major-general.
+In October 1914, "for distinguished conduct in the Field", he was promoted to the rank of major-general.

-Gallipoli Campaign
+Gallipoli campaign

 Planning

-When the Gallipoli campaign commenced in March 1915, Hunter-Weston was promoted to the command of the British 29th Division, which was to make the landing at Cape Helles near the entrance to the Dardanelles.
+When the Gallipoli campaign commenced in March 1915, Hunter-Weston was promoted to the command of the 29th Division, which was to make the landing at Cape Helles near the entrance to the Dardanelles.

-When asked for his advice before the landings, Hunter-Weston cautioned General Hamilton that the Turks had had ample time to turn the peninsula into "an entrenched camp", that Helles was less vulnerable to Turkish attack than Suvla Bay but conversely offered little room for manoeuvre and given Britain's lack of high explosive shells needed to cover attacks risked an Allied bridgehead being tied up in front of Kilitbahir Plateau and becoming "a second Crimea" which would damage Britain's standing with neutral Greece and Romania.
+When asked for his advice before the landings, Hunter-Weston cautioned General Sir Ian Hamilton that the Turks had had ample time to turn the peninsula into "an entrenched camp", that Helles was less vulnerable to Turkish attack than Suvla Bay but conversely offered little room for manoeuvre and given Britain's lack of high explosive shells needed to cover attacks risked an Allied bridgehead being tied up in front of Kilitbahir Plateau and becoming "a second Crimea" which would damage Britain's standing with neutral Greece and Romania.
 He suggested that given the loss of surprise (because of the unsuccessful naval attack on 18 March) it might be better to call off the expedition.

 Hunter-Weston wrote to his wife (7 April) "the odds against us are heavy.
 However, nothing is impossible".
-William Birdwood also privately wrote the same, and Travers suggests that, as British officers of the era were expected to remain cheerful and optimistic in public, this may have been "a safety outlet" to be pointed to if the operation went wrong.
+Major General William Birdwood also privately wrote the same, and Travers suggests that, as British officers of the era were expected to remain cheerful and optimistic in public, this may have been "a safety outlet" to be pointed to if the operation went wrong.

-Hunter-Weston, supported by Admiral Robeck, preferred a daylight landing at Helles (Hamilton and Birdwood preferred an attack just before first light – this was used for the ANZAC landing further north, which had been intended to land on the beach at Gaba Tepe).
+Hunter-Weston, supported by Admiral de Robeck, preferred a daylight landing at Helles (Hamilton and Birdwood preferred an attack just before first light – this was used for the ANZAC landing further north, which had been intended to land on the beach at Gaba Tepe).